Learn about the requirements needed, depending on the equipment, to begin pursuing employment.

 Let’s say you’ve decided to begin training to learn how to operate heavy equipment.
 The course is nearing completion and you’re wondering what’s next.
 Do you need to become accredited or certified?
 Do you need both to begin exploring professional prospects once your education and training are complete?

-Since our inception, Performance Training Solutions has served hundreds of students, men and women, from ages ranging from 17 to 72.
+Since our inception, Performance Training Solutions has served hundreds of students, men and women, from ages 17 to 72.
 Whether you’re recently unemployed, a recent high school graduate, a veteran, or disabled, PTS takes pride in helping you adjust to a career change and engineer an opportunity to do so.
 We even work with you to help secure funding solutions that can help pay for the training.

 Today we’ll discuss that credentials or certification question.
 Let’s lay out what you need to know when it comes to heavy equipment operator credentials.